-We will not suspend or exclude pupils unlawfully by directing them off site, or not allowing pupils to attend school:

-- Without following the statutory procedure or formally recording the event, e.g. sending them home to 'cool off' - Because they have special educational needs and/or a disability (SEND) that the school feels unable to support - Due to poor academic performance - Because they haven't met a specific condition, such as attending a reintegration meeting - > By exerting undue influence on a parent to encourage them to remove their child from the school
+- 1.4 We will not suspend or exclude pupils unlawfully by directing them off site, or not allowing pupils to attend school: - Without following the statutory procedure, contained in the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012, or formally recording the event, e.g. sending them home to 'cool off' - Because they have special educational needs and/or a disability (SEND) that the school feels unable to support - > Due to poor academic performance - Because they haven't met a specific condition, such as attending a reintegration meeting - By exerting undue influence on a parent to encourage them to remove their child from the school

-2. Legislation and statutory guidance
+2.0 Legislation and statutory guidance

-This policy is based on statutory guidance from the Department for Education: Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement.

-It is based on the following legislation, which outlines schools' powers to exclude pupils:
+- 2.1 This policy is based on statutory guidance from the Department for Education: Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement - from September 2023. - 2.2 It is based on the following legislation, which outlines schools' powers to exclude pupils: - Section 51a of the Education Act 2002, as amended by the Education Act 2011 - The School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012

-- > Section 51a of the Education Act 2002, as amended by the Education Act 2011 - The School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012 In addition, the policy is based on:
+In addition, the policy is based on:

-- Part 7, chapter 2 of the Education and Inspections Act 2006, which sets out parental responsibility for excluded pupils - Section 579 of the Education Act 1996, which defines 'school day' - The Education (Provision of Full-Time Education for Excluded Pupils) (England) Regulations 2007, as amended by The Education (Provision of Full-Time Education for Excluded Pupils) (England) (Amendment) Regulations 2014 - The Equality Act 2010 - Children and Families Act 2014
+- Part 7, chapter 2 of the Education and Inspections Act 2006, which sets out parental responsibility for excluded pupils - Section 579 of the Education Act 1996, which defines 'school day'

+- The Education (Provision of Full-Time Education for Excluded Pupils) (England) Regulations 2007, as amended by The Education (Provision of Full-Time Education for Excluded Pupils) (England) (Amendment) Regulations 2014

+- The Equality Act 2010

+- Children and Families Act 2014